 - Launch the site and access it locally or via the web

-And for more help, check out our guide on featured thumbnails and images sizes in WordPress.
+Keep refining your WordPress knowledge with our guide to featured thumbnails and images sizes in WordPress.